dart-archive/www.dartlang.org/src/site/tools/pub/package-layout.markdown

     ...
 {% endprettify %}

-Running pub will also generate a `packages` directory.
+Running pub also generates a `packages` directory.
 You will *not* check this into source control, and you won't need to worry too much about its contents.
 Consider it pub magic, but not scary magic.